rohit-lakhanpal/genai-zero-to-hero/docs/oai-studio-walkthrough.md

 - **Chat**: When it comes to creating chatbots or any quick-reply system, the Chat Completions API is your go-to.
 It's all about giving you fast, concise answers perfect for chatbots, simple Q&A setups, or applications that need quick interactions without a lot of back-and-forth.

 - **Assistants**:  If your project requires keeping track of longer conversations, diving deeper into topics, or managing more complex contexts, the Assistants API is what you need.
 It's designed for applications that need to remember what was said earlier in the conversation, making it ideal for more sophisticated virtual assistants or complex dialogue systems.

+## Pre-Requisites

+- **Azure Subscription**: You need an active Azure subscription to use Azure OpenAI Studio.
+If you don't have one, you can create a free account [here](https://azure.microsoft.com/en-us/free/).
+- Apply for access to Azure OpenAI Service at [https://aka.ms/oai/access](https://aka.ms/oai/access).
+The form covers some questions about your use case, your expected usage, an overview of RAI Practices and Azure OpenAI's transparency note, which provide information and guidelines for responsible use of the service as well as system limitations that may be applicable to your scenario.
+- **Azure OpenAI Service**: Once you have access to Azure OpenAI Service, you can create a resource in the Azure portal using this [guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 ## Let's Get Our Hands Dirty